What Happens When You Marry Your Homie | Why couples that laugh together last together

 Everyone has opinions about what makes a marriage work.
 Date nights.
 Love languages.
 Never go to bed angry.
 Most of it sounds great on a podcast, until you try to live it.
 When Jevin and L. Marie Smith sat down with me for the Shaping Freedom podcast, they brought 21 years of marriage, four children, a family brand built on humor and honesty, and a willingness to say the things most couples keep to themselves.

 Jevin is a digital creator, actor, DJ, and comedian known for his viral "Embarrassing Dad" pickup videos and the children's book Daddy Loves to Embarrass Me.
-He plays 45 Cent in the comedy film A Hip Hop Story alongside Cedric the Entertainer, Wayne Brady, and Lil Rel Howery.
+He plays 45 Cent in the comedy film A Hip Hop Story (written by Affion Crockett and directed by Damaine Radcliffe) alongside Cedric the Entertainer, Wayne Brady, and Lil Rel Howery.
 L. Marie is a digital creator and lifestyle influencer, beloved on the internet as "Temu Janet Jackson" for her Janet Jackson impressions so committed and so wrong that Janet herself has reposted them.
 Together they've turned ordinary family moments into content that millions of people recognize themselves in.

 In 2007, Jevin couldn't find work.
 L. Marie was pregnant with their third child.
 They were getting eviction notices and things felt dire.